-We have always felt that planting trees was a good idea, even before having concerns about deforestation.
+Planting trees is a good idea.
 Trees provide beauty, shade, habitat and more.
-We feel that if planting a tree is a good idea, planting a fruit tree is even better.
-Fruit trees provide food and jobs!
-Here is a list of some of the fruit trees that we encourage planting.
+And if planting a tree is a good idea, planting a fruit tree is even better!
+Fruit trees provide food and jobs.
+Below is a list of some food-bearing trees that we encourage planting.

 The Ackee Tree

 Ackee is the national fruit of Jamaica.
 It is a familiar, delicious, staple dish when served with fish, or sometimes bacon.
 In fact “ackee and saltfish” is the national dish of Jamaica.

 Its name is derived from the West African name Akye fufo, which is where the fruit is native.
 It was brought to Jamaica during the 18th century, along with other fruit, to feed the people.
 Since then it has become a major feature of various Caribbean cuisines.

 The ackee tree is an evergreen related to the lychee and the longan.
 It grows up to 25 feet tall with a short trunk and a dense crown.
 The leaves are a light, almost luminous green.
 The fruit has a red outer skin, bright yellow exposed flesh, and black seeds.
 An ackee tree in bloom is beautiful.